 - Two years’ experience as a university professor of computer science, accounting or information systems auditing can be substituted for one year of experience in the field.

 Once you have met the experience criteria, you will then need to agree to the ISACA code of professional ethics.
 Finally, you must adhere to the continuing professional education (CPE) program, which ensures that you continue to develop as a professional.
 You must maintain your membership fees to the ISACA and complete at least 20 CPE hours per year.

 Finally, you must agree to maintain the auditing standards of the ISACA and of all CISA holders.
 If it is found that a CISA’s work is not in compliance with the association’s standards, that professional might lose credential standing or otherwise face disciplinary measures.

 The CISA Exam

-As of 2016, the CISA exam will be comprised of five domains or sections.
+The CISA exam is comprised of five domains or sections.
 There are 150 questions on the exam and you will have four hours to complete it.
 For each domain there are items which will test your procedural skills and then a set that evaluates your knowledge.

 |Domain / Section||Percent of Exam||What It Will Test|